risk-first/website/menagerie/Communication-Risk.md

 Another cost of **Abstraction** is [Invisibility Risk](Communication-Risk#invisibility-risk).
 While abstraction is a massively powerful technique, (as we saw above in the section on [Protocols](Communication-Risk#protocols), it allows things like the Internet to happen) it lets the function of a thing hide behind the layers of abstraction and become invisible.

+#### Invisibility Risk In Software

 As soon as you create a function, you are doing abstraction.
 You are saying:  “I now have this operation.
 The details, I won’t mention again, but from now on, it’s called **f**”  And suddenly, “**f**” hides.
 It is working invisibly.
 Things go on in **f** that people don’t necessarily need to understand.
 There may be some documentation, or tacit knowledge around what **f** is, and what it does, but it’s not necessarily right.
-Referring to _f_ is a much simpler job than understanding **f**.
+Referring to **f** is a much simpler job than understanding **f**.

 We try to mitigate this via (for the most part) documentation, but this is a terrible deal:  because we can't understand the original, (un-abstracted) implementation, we now need to write some simpler documentation, which _explains_ the abstraction, in terms of further abstractions, and this is where things start to get murky.